fabiofelix/xHiPP/README.md

 * Texts are presented for reading;
 * Images are presented and a user can use arrow keys from keyboard to navigate in other group images.
 Just images from the current group focused are shown;
 * Audio is presented in a player with basic functions (forward, play/pause, backward) and equalizer controls.
-Beyond that, mouse hover on audio track shows time and a mouse click can forward, and backward;
+Beyond that, mouse hover on audio track shows time, a mouse click can forward, and backward.
+Track can not fit in spectrogram image width, depending on the dimensions of the image.
+To dial with it, the audio track can be resized and repositioned with mouse click and drag;
 * Other data types will present data attribute values.

 Associated with the hierarchical structure, xHiPP also presents a treemap, to help users visualize the distribution of data/labels inside the dataset.